 Secured a Rule 12 dismissal with prejudice for manufacturer of aviation products against Sherman Action Section 2 conspiracy to monopolize and various state law antitrust and state law tort claims.

 Secured a Rule 12 dismissal with prejudice of attempted monopolization claim under Section 2 of the Sherman Act against a leading transportation network company arising out of the launch of operations in Philadelphia and successfully defended the decision on appeal.

-Secured a Rule 12 dismissal with prejudice of exclusive dealing and conspiracy claims under Section 1 of the Sherman Act against leading managed care provider.
+Secured a Rule 12 dismissal with prejudice of exclusive dealing and conspiracy claims under Section 1 of the Sherman Act against leading managed care provider in Pennsylvania.

 Secured a favorable resolution to claims under Sections 1 and 2 of the Sherman Act against a leading hospital system arising out of supposedly exclusive agreement pertaining to advanced cardiac services.

-Obtained a dismissal of state law claims brought against a manufacturer of heavy equipment by a terminated distributor.
+Obtained a dismissal of state law claims brought against a manufacturer of heavy equipment by a terminated distributor in Pennsylvania state court.

 Secured Rule 12 dismissals of claims against a manufacturer of gas piping in numerous consumer fraud and product liability class actions in state and federal courts nationwide.

-Favorable resolved failure-to-warn and consumer fraud claims against manufacturer of herbal products after having class allegations stricken from the complaint.
+Favorably resolved failure-to-warn and consumer fraud claims against manufacturer of herbal products after having class allegations stricken from the complaint.

 Successfully defended bottled water manufacturer against claims that bottled water products failed to warn of risks associated with fluoride.
 The first complaint was dismissed without leave to amend on the basis of federal preemption under the Nutritional Labeling and Education Act.

 Represented aviation parts manufacturer in defense of theft of trade secrets claim and in prosecution of abuse of process and malicious prosecution counterclaims.

 Represented a pharmaceutical manufacturer before the Judicial Panel on Multidistrict Litigation.